 - The horticulture education course takes 40-60 hours to complete and is offered annually.

-- The course is online for 2023.
-It begins in January and is self-paced through mid-May.
+- The course is online for 2024.
+It begins in January and is self-paced through the end of April.

 - Taught by University of Minnesota Extension educators and faculty.

 - Attend bonus weekly online webinars with experts!
 Sessions are recorded to watch later.

 - All students must complete online quizzes for certification.
 An active email address and reliable internet access are required.